-Little Red Riding hood is a fairy tale bedtime story that can be traced back to 17th century Europe.
-Its most well-known versions were written by The Brothers Grimm and Charles Perrault and it is sometimes also called “Little Red Cap”.
+The story of Little Red Riding Hood can be traced back to 17th-century Europe.
+Its most well-known versions were written by the Brothers Grimm and Charles Perrault and it is sometimes also called “Little Red Cap”.

 - Little Red Riding Hood Q&A